GCarolyne/c1024-code-solutions/typescript-forms/javascript-forms-quiz-notes.md

 - What event is fired as a user changes the value of a form control?
   InputEvent
-- What event is fired when a user clicks the `"submit"` button within a `<form>`? focus()
+- What event is fired when a user clicks the `"submit"` button within a `<form>`? submit
-- What does the `event.preventDefault()` method do? defaults the results of the data entered.
+- What does the `event.preventDefault()` method do?
+  Prevents the default action of our event.prevent from page to reload
-- What does submitting a form without `event.preventDefault()` do? stores and repeats the data input
+- What does submitting a form without `event.preventDefault()` do?
+  It would submit a form in the browswer.$contactForm.reset!
 - What property of a form element object contains all of the form's controls.
+  The element property.
+Gives us all the element collection of the form contorl.
 - What property of a form control object gets and sets its value?
+  .value getter and setter
 - What is one risk of writing a lot of code without checking to see if it works so far?

 - What is an advantage of having your console open when writing a JavaScript program?